DiamondMVC/Diamond/README.md

 Diamond only supports up to the 3 latest minor versions of itself, including pre-release versions.

+If a version is not supported its working branch is deleted.

 Currently supported versions: 2.1.0 - alpha-2.4.1

 No longer supported (Only available in release.): 2.0.0 - 2.0.1